impresso/newsagency-classification/lib/bert_classification/single_task/README.md

 ## HuggingFace

 To push to HF, run `python push_model_to_hf.py`.
-For now, the script pushes the best models (ie trained with multilingual DeBERTa) and will push them in `impresso-project` on HF.
+For now, the script pushes the best models --the latest checkpoints-- (ie trained with multilingual DeBERTa) and will push them in `impresso-project` on HF.